oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 3. Under **List Scope**, make sure your compartment is selected.

-4. Notice that your saved user assessments are listed here too.
+4. Notice that your saved user assessments are listed here.

     - You can compare the number of critical risks, high risks, DBAs, DV Admins, and Audit Admins across all target databases in the selected compartment(s).
     - You can also quickly identify user assessments that are set as baselines.